NationalUniversitySystem/nusa-dev-tools/README.md

 - [SASS](https://marketplace.visualstudio.com/items?itemName=robinbentley.sass-indented) - Supported for indented SASS.
 - [VS Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - Real time code collaboration, so like Google docs but for code.
 Ever need help from a team member outside the office?
 Forget screenshots, use this.
 - [WordPress Snippet](https://marketplace.visualstudio.com/items?itemName=tungvn.wordpress-snippet) - Gives you suggestions for WP Snippets as you type, in case you forget any of them but remember partial function names.

+## Placeholders
+- [placeholder.com](https://placeholder.com/) - Most basic of placeholder images.
+For such uses as wireframing or quickly mocking up a dev site.
+- [Lorem Picsum](https://picsum.photos/) - As their site says, Lorem Ipsum... but for photos.
+- [Unsplash Source](https://source.unsplash.com/) - Like the above but official to Unsplash.com.